School lunches at Sir Robert Hitcham CEVAP School and Nursery are provided by Eats.

-Please visit the Eats website for details of the current menu or click the links below.
+Please visit the Eats website for details of the current menus and allergen information.

 In addition to the main menu choices detailed above, jacket potatoes are available Mondays, Tuesdays and Wednesdays.
 The fillings are Monday - baked beans; Tuesday - cheese; and Wednesday - tuna mayo.

 We are very lucky at Sir Robert Hitcham CEVAP School to have such a dedicated team in our School Kitchen.
 Mrs Jacquie Jolly, our School Cook, has always been involved in catering.
 Having completed a catering course at college she has worked in both industrial catering and restaurants, before turning to school catering in 2003, joining Sir Robert Hitcham in 2006.